-We Found The Perfect Pillow For You, No Matter How You Like To Sleep
+The Best Pillow, No Matter How You Like to Sleep

 So what’s the best pillow you can buy?
 Trick question!
 There are three main sleeping positions—side, stomach and back—and pillows that specialize in each.
 In other words, there is no single best pillow for everybody, but there is a best pillow just for you.

 See, when you’re ready to shop for a pillow, think about all aspects of your lifestyle: What’s your favorite sleep position?
 Do you have allergies?
 Do you care about organic products?
 More than your wallet?

 No matter how you answered the above questions, there is a perfect pillow for you—and we found it.

 If you sleep on your side, you’re in the wide majority of sleepers, which means that finding a perfect pillow is no problem.
 We like the shredded memory foam pillow from Xtreme Comforts.
 It boasts support for both back and side sleepers.
 Another bonus: The pillow’s cover is made partly from bamboo, which keeps you cool.

 Maybe you don’t like the feel (or heat problems) of memory foam.
 No problem.
 But do you like the feel (but not the price) of down?
 Try the Premier Down-Like Personal Choice Density Pillow.
 Down is known for its moderate shapeability, and so is this down-like filling.
 For people who find themselves replacing pillows yearly, this model also stands out for its durability.
 We also recommend this pillow for people on a very tight budget.